Adding MX records to Bluehost

 TXT @ v=spf1 include:spf.messagingengine.com ?all

-When you are finished, it should look like this:
+When you are finished, it should look similar to this:

 bhtxt.png